Create deployable packages of models

 Select the packages that contain your models, and then select a location in which to create the deployable package.

 After a deployable package is created, sign in to Microsoft Dynamics Lifecycle Services (LCS), and then, in your LCS project, click the Asset Library tile.

 Upload the deployable package that you created earlier.

 Apply a deployable package

-To apply a deployable package to an environment, see the article Apply a deployable package.
+To apply a deployable package to an environment, see the article Apply updates to cloud environments.

 Remove a deployable package

-To uninstall or remove a deployable package from an environment, see the article Uninstall (remove) a module (package).
+To uninstall or remove a deployable package from an environment, see the article Uninstall a package.